lainey1/lainey1/README.md

 What brings me here?
 My journey began in Google’s HR department, where I self-taught Apps Script to automate repetitive tasks and focus on larger, strategic problems.
 My passion for technology grew as I collaborated with software engineers to develop robust tech solutions.
 After nearly a decade at Google, I took on a new challenge as a founding member of a start-up, where I built global systems and operations from the ground up, including an AI chatbot for HR.
 This experience ignited my desire to become a software engineer myself, leading me to this exciting new chapter.

 ## Accomplishments
-- Partnered with [Moveworks to launch an AI Chatbot](https://www.moveworks.com/us/en/company/news/press-releases/introducing-moveworks-for-hr) to provide global HR support for 1,000+ employees.
+- Partnered with [Moveworks to launch an AI Chatbot](https://www.moveworks.com/us/en/company/news/press-releases/introducing-moveworks-for-hr) providing global HR support for 1,000+ employees.
 - [Designed Google's internal process and request tool for covid-19 leave requests](https://www.cnn.com/2020/04/16/tech/google-family-leave-policy/index.html) to support 100,000 global workforce.

 ## Tech Stack